nealarch01/nealarch01/README.md

 <h1 align="center">👋 Hi there, I'm Neal!</h1>
-I'm a third year computer science student with a passion for creating web and mobile software.
+I'm a third year computer science student with a passion for creating web & mobile software.
 I enjoy learning new programming languages and frameworks in my spare time so I can work on a variety of exciting projects!
 <h2>About me</h2>

 - 💻 Software developer based in Southern California
 - 😄 Pronouns: he/him/his
 - 🌱 Currently learning web technologies and mobile development
-- 🔭 Working on SwiftUI or Node.js projects
+- 🔭 Working on Swift or React projects

 <h2 align="center">My socials</h2>
 <p align="center">